API Message Format

 - The input request must not have any additional blank lines or line terminator characters at the end of the input request.

-- The required fields for a particular transaction type must be included in the input request, otherwise, the Elavon Gateway applications produce an error indicating the field is missing.
+- The required fields for a particular transaction type must be included in the input request, otherwise, the Elavon Gateway applications will return an error indicating the field is missing.

 - Output fields from the processor must be “re-presented” in a subsequent transaction exactly as they were received (example: do not justify, zero-fill, pad with spaces, etc.)